 - Tigris™ Paraquat 3SL

 - Helmquat 3SL

 Since there are so many paraquat products available to consumers, there are several manufacturers that may be held liable for toxic exposure.
 (Adama, Chevron Phillips Chemical Company, LLC, and Drexel Chemical Company are just a few examples.)
 The allegations against these companies and corporations include failing to ensure that paraquat was safe for use, failing to warn consumers of its potential dangers, and misrepresenting it as harmless time and again.

 The Link Between Paraquat Exposure and Parkinson’s Disease

-While the EPA requires agricultural workers who use Paraquat to first become “Certified Paraquat Applicators,” even those certified may be subject to toxic exposure.
-The fact that Paraquat is often used as a spray means miniscule droplets may be accidentally breathed in through the nose or mouth.
-Paraquat may also be absorbed into the body through cuts and abrasions.
-Unfortunately, even a small amount of Paraquat in the system may cause oxidative stress: the phenomenon behind a multitude of health conditions.
+While the EPA requires agricultural workers who use paraquat to first become “Certified Paraquat Applicators,” even those certified may be subject to toxic exposure.
+The fact that the herbicide is often used as a spray means miniscule droplets may be accidentally breathed in through the nose or mouth.
+It may also be absorbed into the body through cuts and abrasions.
+Unfortunately, even a small amount of paraquat in the system may cause oxidative stress: the phenomenon behind a multitude of health conditions.

 Our Paraquat Injury Attorneys Will Fight for You

 Paraquat’s high toxicity level—a single sip has proven fatal—and the numerous peer-review journals supporting its link to Parkinson’s disease have compelled dozens of countries to ban its use.
 Yet, for some reason, it remains available to consumers in Pittsburgh and throughout the U.S. This is unacceptable.